developmentseed/cdk-seed/README.md

 1. `npm start` which concurrently runs two operations:
    * trigger `jsii` builds on changes to packages' `README.md` or `lib/*.ts` files.
    * trigger `scripts/docgen.js` to run on changes to packages' `.jsii` files.
 2. `npm run website` which starts the Jekyll server.
 It is assumed that Jekyll has been previously installed on the system.
+See [Jekyll's documentation](https://jekyllrb.com/docs/installation/) for more information.